Nomophobia treatment

 What changes in behavior cause nomophobia

 Nomophobia can lead to various changes in behavior.
-These behavioral changes can have a significant impact on an individual’s daily life, relationships, and overall well-being.
+These behavioral changes can significantly impact an individual’s daily life, relationships, and well-being.
 Common behavioral changes associated with nomophobia include:

 1. Excessive Smartphone Use: People with nomophobia tend to use their smartphones excessively, often checking their devices for messages, notifications, or updates even when it’s not necessary.
 This behavior can lead to reduced productivity and increased distraction.